mozilla/fxa/README.md

 ![](http://i.imgur.com/eqL8FiZ.png)

 To avoid wasting computer resources while not working on FxA make sure to stop the servers using `npm stop`.
 Once you are back working on FxA just use the `npm start` command to bring the servers back up.
-Keep in mind that the memory store will restart and all your database data will be brand new.

 #### Verifying email and viewing logs